Ghully007/cv-html/README.md

 # cv
-I used HTML to develop this website.
+I used only HTML to develop this website.